isekream/CodeCompass/windsurfrules.md

 - Review code for functionality, readability, maintainability, and security.
 - Select dependencies based on active maintenance, license compatibility, and security.
 - Use environment variables for configuration, especially secrets.

+### Git Advanced Practices
+- Make atomic commits representing single logical changes; use interactive rebase to clean up history locally.
+- Follow consistent branch naming conventions and choose an appropriate branching strategy.
+- Use `git rebase` for local branch cleanup, but never rebase shared history.
+- Keep pull requests small and focused with clear descriptions linking to relevant issues.
+- Leverage git hooks (pre-commit, commit-msg) to automate checks and enforce standards.
+- Use Git LFS for large binary files to avoid bloating repository history.
+- Master advanced commands like `git stash`, `git cherry-pick`, `git bisect`, and `git reflog` for specific use cases.

+### Linters & Formatters
+- Use both linters (for code quality and error detection) and formatters (for consistent styling).
+- Store tool configurations in the repository (`.eslintrc.js`, `.prettierrc`, `pyproject.toml`).
+- Start with standard configurations (e.g., `eslint:recommended`, Black defaults) and customize minimally.
+- Integrate with IDEs for real-time feedback and with CI pipelines as mandatory checks.
+- Employ pre-commit hooks to prevent poorly formatted or error-containing code from being committed.
+- Choose language-appropriate tools: ESLint/Prettier for JS/TS, Black/Flake8 for Python, gofmt for Go, etc.
+- Format entire files at once to maintain consistency throughout the codebase.
+- Address linting issues promptly; don't let warnings accumulate.

 ## Interaction Guidelines